-This December, Wellntel is launching a revolutionary new way for groundwater managers and their consultants to access, view, explore, and act on data from groundwater monitoring networks.
-Wellntel’s Analytics Dashboard is a living library of interactive tools to see groundwater network and well behaviors and interactions in real-time, creating powerful new opportunities for managers and consultants….
-Read more »
+Wellntel is a revolutionary new way for groundwater managers and their consultants to access, view, explore, and act on data from groundwater monitoring networks.
+For example, Wellntel’s Analytics Dashboard is a living library of interactive tools to see groundwater network and well behaviors and interactions in real-time, creating powerful new opportunities for managers and consultants.
+With Analytics… Read more »

 Posts Tagged: Unsafe Yield

 The World Resources Institute’s Aquaduct project has published a global assessment of agricultural risk from water shortages.
 The report says that 25% of the world’s agriculture is grown in highly water-stressed areas, suggesting that sustainable water practices will be vital to farm businesses and the people that depend on them for food.
 The data are… Read more »

 If you’ve wondered why a private well owner would want or need Wellntel, listen to this story about the region around Paso Robles, California, where the pressure is so severe that family wells are drying up and residents are having to truck in water.
 Listen here: “Wells Run Dry in Paso Robles” from TCRAM 2013-10-30… Read more »

 The high plains aquifer is drying up from Texas to Kansas, sending farmers scurrying for alternative, less water-intensive, crops and stocks.

 We’re watching a developing story that has us wondering: will irrigators soon be forced to measure consumption?
 And if so, will supply side information inform smarter policy?